-Polishing is a complex subject that has many different parts, but in an effort to simplify things and help you educate yourself, I have divided this page into many different subheadings to help you navigate to the particular area you are interested in.
+Polishing is a complex subject that has many different parts, but in an effort to simplify things and help you educate yourself, we have divided this page into many different subheadings to help you navigate to the particular area you are interested in.
 If you have any questions don't hesitate to subscribe , email, or call 636.231.5456 for the answer

 WHAT IS POLISH?

 Polishing is one of the major areas of the detailing industry where manufacturers and detail forums will confuse you if you aren't well versed, so allow me to help.
 To make things simple, polish refers to any product applied to the paint that contains abrasives.
 Some polishes are "heavier cutting" and some "lighter cutting," meaning some contain more aggressive abrasives than others in order to correct more or less severe defects in the paint.
 Normally polish is applied with a buffer, not by hand (though it is possible depending on the situation).
 Often times you will hear the word "compound" which is really the same thing as a polish, though when someone uses the word compound they are usually referring to a very heavy cutting product.
 The word "abrasives" really just means grit.
 The more abrasive, the more gritty.
-When I use the term "heavy cutting," that simply refers to a polish that is used for more severe scratches, swirls, etc... and "light cutting" meaning a polish that is used for less severe scratching and swirl marks.
+When we use the term "heavy cutting," that simply refers to a polish that is used for more severe scratches, swirls, etc... and "light cutting" meaning a polish that is used for less severe scratching and swirl marks.
 Polish can be bought in all sorts of configurations, retail, professional grade, enthusiast grade, and more.
 As a rule, most of the "polishes" that are available in retail stores do not actually contain abrasives.
 They are simply a "chemical" polishing formula, meaning they correct extremely light scratching through chemical means.

 WHAT IS POLISHING?